Sheikyon/Prosody/README.md

-# Prosody-Installer

-Script to install prosody in 3 steps.
+This will help you install Prosody in 3 steps so you can set up your XMPP server.